 -

 Designed for 3Ls only, this is a truly innovative and experimental class which pushes the limits of cutting-edge persuasion theories and techniques.
-New Millennium combines both lecture and practice sessions focusing on new non-verbal behavior techniques and other experimental approaches to advocacy, as well as traditional legal exercises.
-Students will learn to analyze how they can persuade jurors and also will spend an entire month studying advanced techniques of jury selection (voir dire).
+The class combines both lecture and practice sessions focusing on new non-verbal behavior techniques and other experimental approaches to advocacy, as well as traditional legal exercises.
+Students will learn to analyze how they can persuade jurors and also will spend eight weeks studying advanced techniques of jury selection (voir dire).

 This class provides an intensive immersion in theory through the use of readings from Aristotle to neuroscience, and provides exposure to theories in many different disciplines, both legal and non-legal.
 Students see what it takes to be persuasive.
 After all, if you don’t know the theory – the “why” behind the “what” – how will you know what works?